-Companies can increase their profitability 20–50% or more through careful inventory management.1 So if you want to stay competitive in today’s business world, it’s time to make the switch from pen and paper to real-time, cloud-based inventory management software.
+Companies can increase their profitability 20%–50% or more through careful inventory control.1 So if you want to stay competitive in today’s business world, it’s time to make the switch from pen and paper to real-time tracking and cloud-based inventory management software.

 Best for QuickBooks UsersQuickBooks integrationFree 14-day trial

-Best for Multi-Location MerchantsAdvanced featuresSmall to large package options
+Best for multi-locationAdvanced featuresSmall to large package options

 Navigating through different inventory management software can be a tedious process.
 To help you save a little time, we’ve researched different options and collected what we think are the top five inventory management systems for small businesses.